-This handbook is for all our residents who have a long leasehold property, whether tenants who have exercised their Right to Buy or Right to Acquire, or new customers who have purchased existing long leases or acquired shared ownership properties under Help to Buy.
+This handbook is for all our residents who have a long leasehold property, tenants who have exercised their Right to Buy or Right to Acquire and new customers who have purchased existing long leases.

 The handbook gives guidance to all residents, but as we have many different types of lease it is not a comprehensive interpretation of the law, nor does it override or affect the terms of your lease.